 Starting my day without technology reminds me that life outside of the virtual world is what is truly important.
-I know I will step on some toes here but seriously, is checking out what your girlfriend just had for breakfast more important than focusing on your life and your family?
+I know I will step on some toes here but seriously, is checking out what your friend posted on Facebook or what your favorite blogger is doing on her Instagram more important than focusing on your life and your family?

-As moms it is important to have outlets, but I have to check constantly to make sure that my “outlets” are not out of balance and causing me to miss what is going on in my kids’ lives.
+As moms it’s really important to have outlets and down time, but I have to check constantly to make sure that my “outlets” are not out of balance and causing me to miss what’s going on in my kids’ lives.

 About a year ago I began limiting my screen time on Sundays and the extended time away from the internet and technology refreshes me.
 I enjoyed it so much that I have added an additional day during the week where I avoid my blog, social media and anything technology related.
 Last week I actually made it 8 hours before I gave in and checked my email.